avsc-sid/USACOSamples/README.md

+# USACOSamples
-These are US Computing Olympiad's prior sample problem I worked and my code.
+These are USACO problems from past contests I worked on and completed.